tdowd/excel-geocoder/README.md

 # Prerequisites
 * Enable developer tab in Excel.
 Instructions from MSFT can be [found here](https://msdn.microsoft.com/en-us/library/bb608625.aspx).
-* Within the VB IDE, add "Microsoft XML, v6.0" as a Reference.
-Can be found within *Tools* - *References*.
+* Within the VB IDE, go to setup VBA module and run the AddReference() Sub

 # Installation